ong-ck/tp/docs/DeveloperGuide.md

 All operations involving `CS2040CFiles` are handled by the `TopicManager`.
 The `TopicManager` class and `Topic` class form a whole-part relationship where the `TopicManager` contains 10 instance of the `Topic` class, each representing the 10 topics in CS2040C.
 When relevant `Command` objects are executed, they invoke methods in the `TopicManager` which in turns invokes methods in the relevant `Topic` class.
-The `TopicManager` suppors the following
+The `TopicManager` supports the following
 operations:

 - `getTopicOfCS2040CFile()`: Returns the name of the topic the given `CS2040CFile` is tagged to.